prajwalM160/raydium-launchpad-bonkfun-transaction-parser-go/README.md

 1. Transaction parsing (Geyser)
 2. Transaction sending (buy/sell before and after migration)

+## Contact

+If you wanna build this kind of project, feel free contact here: [Telegram](https://t.me/shiny0103)

 ## 1. Parsing
 You need to take the raw transaction data (its level-1 and level-2 instructions in the Geyser format) and convert it into a structure we understand.
 This might be: